rafaelbernard/rafaelbernard/var/quality-velocity-tools.md

 ## Other tools

-* Bugsnag: Great tool for software stability.
+* http://bugsnag.com: Great tool for software stability.
 Great error monitoring dashboard and traces.
   - php, apm, free-tier
+* http://deepsource.io: Quality and velocity tool.
+Check for patterns, static analysis, code coverage.
+Does a great code analysis for PHP, but there is no code coverage yet.
+  - php, static analysis, free-tier

 ## Credits